 Business Risks

-The business performance of the Olympus Group may be materially affected by various risks (uncertainties) that could occur in the future.
-The Olympus Group has established a comprehensive global Enterprise Risk Management framework to facilitate the attainment of its strategic business objectives, which encompass, among other aspects, its management philosophy and Guiding Principles.
-The Enterprise Risk Management structure implemented by the Olympus Group is based on and operates in accordance with the formalized “Policy of Risk Management & Crisis Response.”
-The Olympus Group is undertaking Enterprise Risk Management from the perspective of both opportunities and threats.
-Opportunities are seized through active and appropriate risks-taking leading to sustainable growth and value creation for the Olympus Group.
-Threats are identified, prioritized, and treated to ensure the achievement of business objectives and to prevent non-compliance.
+The business performance of Olympus Group may be materially affected by various risks (uncertainties) that could occur in the future.
+Olympus Group has established a comprehensive global Enterprise Risk Management framework to facilitate the attainment of its strategic business objectives, which encompass, among other aspects, Olympus’ corporate philosophy and Guiding Principles.
+The Enterprise Risk Management structure implemented by Olympus Group is based on and operates in accordance with the Company’s formalized “Policy of Risk Management & Crisis Response.”
+Olympus Group is undertaking Enterprise Risk Management from the perspective of both opportunities and threats.
+Opportunities are seized through active and appropriate risk taking, leading to sustainable growth and value creation for Olympus Group.
+Threats are identified, prioritized, and addressed to ensure the achievement of business objectives and to prevent non-compliance.

-The global organizational design integrates the four functions, Risk & Controls, Compliance, Privacy, and Information Security, responsible for the related management systems for Risk & Control, Compliance, Privacy and Information, Product and Cyber Security to deliver a holistic view on risks Olympus wide, embedded in business processes “Aligned Assurance.”
-During the fiscal year ended March 31, 2025, these areas were integrated with the Global Legal function into Legal, Risk and Compliance function (LRC) reporting into the Global General Counsel (GGC) as executive officer.
-The Global Chief Compliance Officer maintains regular reporting to the CEO, the Audit Committee, and the Board of Directors while he or she continues to attend applicable Group Executive Committee meetings.
+The global organizational design integrates the five functions, Risk & Controls, Compliance, Third-Party Risk Management, Information Security and Privacy, to deliver a holistic view on risks Olympus-wide under the “Aligned Assurance” concept.
+These functions form the Global Risk Assurance and Compliance (RAC) function under Global Legal, Risk and Compliance function (LRC) reporting into the Global General Counsel (GGC) as executive officer.
+The Global Chief Compliance Officer (GCCO) maintains regular reporting to the CEO, the Audit Committee, and the Board of Directors (BoD) while he or she continues to attend applicable Group Executive Committee (GEC) meetings.

 The elements of the enhanced Enterprise Risk Management System are:

-• A global Risk & Controls organization embedded into the LRC function
+• A global Risk & Controls organization embedded in the LRC function,

-• An enhanced global Enterprise Risk Management methodology and approach
+• An enhanced global Enterprise Risk Management methodology and approach, and

 • A globally harmonized Enterprise Risk Management process

-The Olympus Group also identified and collaboratively nominated Risk Owners, i.e., Global Division and Function Heads, and Regional Division and Function Heads, and respective Risk Coordinators responsible for managing risks.
-Each Risk Owner is accountable to execute the necessary measures (organizational structure, process preparation, focus measures, etc.) in their designated area of risk.
+Olympus Group also identified and collaboratively nominated Risk Owners, i.e., Global Division and Function Heads, Regional Division and Function Heads, and respective Risk Coordinators responsible for managing risks.
+Each Risk Owner is accountable to execute the necessary measures (organizational structure, process preparation, treatment measures, etc.) in their designated area of risk.

 Enterprise Risk Management Methodology and Approach

-The Olympus Group bases the risk assessments on three Risk Evaluation Criteria (1.
+Olympus Group bases the risk assessments on three Risk Evaluation Criteria (1.
 Exposure, 2.
 Vulnerability, 3.
-Velocity) to evaluate and display that the risks it might reasonably have an effect on the achievement of Olympus’ business objectives and the company strategy:
+Velocity) to evaluate and demonstrate how risks might reasonably affect the achievement of Olympus’ business objectives and company strategy:

 • Exposure which is determined by likelihood and impact.
 The likelihood indicates the probability of a risk materializing, while the impact assesses the severity of the consequences if a risk does materialize.
 Likelihood and impact levels are defined as quantitative (financial) or qualitative criteria.